mmajcica/SpecFlowReportGeneratorTask/README.md

 ## Release notes

+* 1.0.4 - Updated documentation
+* 1.0.3 - Renamed the extension and the task - [#1136](https://github.com/techtalk/SpecFlow/issues/1136)
 * 1.0.2 - Minor adjustments to the extension.
 No changes for the task.
 * 1.0.1 - Adjusted the license terms and changed the icons
 * 1.0.0 - Initial Release - Ships with SpecFlow 2.3.1